SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 ﻿### Dear EHR Vendor,

-I'm a medical informatics researcher at Boston Children's Hospital, and I'm writing to share some security considerations pertinent to any EHR that displays Consolidated CDA documents for Meaningful Use (especially in a Web browser environment).
+As a medical informatics researcher at Boston Children's Hospital, I'm writing to share some security considerations pertinent to any EHR that displays Consolidated CDA documents for Meaningful Use (especially in a Web browser environment).
 I would appreciate if you could ensure that the message